Demographics of Brisbane: Country of birth

 The 2021 census showed that 31.7% of Brisbane's inhabitants were born overseas and 52.2% of inhabitants had at least one parent born overseas.
 Brisbane has the 26th largest immigrant population among world metropolitan areas.
 Of inhabitants born outside of Australia, the five most prevalent countries of birth were New Zealand, England, India, Mainland China and the Philippines.
 Brisbane has the largest New Zealand and Taiwanese-born populations of any city in Australia.

 Languages

 At the 2021 census, 77.3% of inhabitants spoke only English at home, with the next most common languages being Mandarin (2.5%), Vietnamese (1.1%), Punjabi (0.9%), Cantonese (0.9%) and Spanish (0.8%).

 Ancestry

 At the 2021 census, the most commonly nominated ancestries were:

 At the 2021 census, 3.0% of Brisbane's population identified as being Indigenous — Aboriginal Australians and Torres Strait Islanders.

 Religion

 At the 2021 census, the most commonly cited religious affiliation was 'No religion' (41.4%).

 Brisbane's most popular religion at the 2021 census was Christianity at 44.3%, the most popular denominations of which were Catholicism (18.6%) and Anglicanism (9.7%).
 Brisbane's CBD is home to two cathedrals – St John's (Anglican) and St Stephen's (Catholic).

 The most popular non-Christian religions at the 2021 census were Hindu (2%), Buddhist (1.9%) and Muslim (1.8%).
+Brisbane's religious landscape also includes small but significant communities of Judaism (1.0%) and Sikhism (0.9%).